 - The tiebreaker has a numerical answer.
 Closest to the answer in either direction determines priority.
-The valid range is an integer from 1 to 999. - Examinees are represented by the ID# on the exam card or online player table.
-In order to prevent shaming low scorers, names typically aren't called out. - (SEMIMAJOR) Exam marking is calculated instantly in order to save time.
-Only the seeded and standby players will have their results shown.
+The valid range is an integer from 1 to 999. - Examinees are represented by the last 3 digits on the ticket that was given to them.
+For 2-day majors, examinees are represented by the ID# on the exam card.